-Coursework assignment (40%), that consists in one 2,000 words essay that analyses a case study assigned by the Lecturer at the beginning of the Module.
+Coursework assignment (40%), that consists in one 2,000 word essay that analyses a case study assigned by the Lecturer at the beginning of the Module.

-Final Written Exam (60%): two hour exam at the end of the term consisting of two essay questions (each worth 30%).
+Final Written Exam (60%): a two hours exam at the end of the term consisting of two essay questions (each worth 30%).